isl/TimePrimitive/README.md

 Build - Run
 ====
 Folder src contain all the files needed to build and create a jar file.
+This project is a Maven project, providing all the libs in pom.xml.

 Usage
 ====